JWIG User Manual

 }

 When a web site is started, its init method is invoked.
-In this method, each web application is created and added to the web site using the add method.
+In this method, each web app is created and added to the web site using the add method.
 Web methods are, using the default configuration, invoked as

 http://HOST:PORT/TOMCAT-APP/WEBAPP-CLASS/WEBMETHOD

 where HOST, PORT, and TOMCAT-APP are as before.
-WEBAPP-CLASS is the web application class name with '/' instead of dots (e.g. examples/GuessingGame in the example above), and WEBMETHOD is the web method name.
+WEBAPP-CLASS is the web app class name with '/' instead of dots (e.g. examples/GuessingGame in the example above), and WEBMETHOD is the web method name.
 The mapping from URLs to web methods can be configured as explained in Section 5.

 4. Generating responses